ANTONIONLP/safeNLP/README.md

 ------------
 ```
 .
+├── data
+│   ├── medical                                      - folder containing the data for the Medical dataset
+│   └── ruarobot                                     - folder containing the data for the R-U-A-Robot dataset
+│
 ├── onnx
 │   ├── medical                                      - folder containing the onnx network for the Medical dataset
 │   └── ruarobot                                     - folder containing the onnx network for the R-U-A-Robot dataset